NIVeriStandAdd-Ons/Profile-Interpolation-Custom-Device/README.md

 ### License ###

+This source code is provided as-is under the BSD 2-clause "Simplified" open source license.

 *This repository and any materials provided by NI therein are provided AS IS.
 NI DISCLAIMS ANY AND ALL LIABILITIES FOR AND MAKES NO WARRANTIES, EITHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR  PARTICULAR PURPOSE, OR NON-INFRINGEMENT OF INTELLECTUAL PROPERTY.
 NI shall have no liability for any direct, indirect, incidental, punitive, special, or consequential damages for your use of the repository or any materials contained therein.*